-Certified Activity Professionals are eligible to receive Specializations that demonstrate advanced education and study related to person-centered care and the competencies for team approach, directing a team and carrying out an activity program in the subject area of the Specialization.
+Certified Activity Professionals are eligible to receive Specializations that demonstrate advanced education related in person-centered care and the competencies for team approach, directing a team and carrying out an activity program in the Specialization.

 NCCAP offers the following Specializations: Adult Day Services, Assisted Living, Education, Home Care, Memory Care and Person-Centered Care.

-Specializations are applied for and renewed at the same time as current APC, ADC and ACC and require an additional 10 CE clock hours related to the subject matter of the Specialization.
-Applicable subject matter related to each Specialization can be found in the NCCAP Body of Knowledge.
+Specializations are applied for and renewed at the same time as current APC, ADC and ACC and require an additional 10 CE clock hours in the subject matter of the Specialization.
+Applicable subject matter related to a Specialization can be found in the NCCAP Body of Knowledge.